[ previous ] [ Contents ] [ 1 ] [ 2 ] [ 3 ] [ 4 ] [ next ]

 parameter values of the Hamiltonian has to be provided.
 In the examples

-directory you can find the file input_file_HCP
+directory you can find the file input_file_HCP, with the

 Hamiltonian parameters of the HCP molecule.
 To compute the expectation value